-Tooth restorations such as dental fillings and crowns can become damaged, loose or fall out, when hard or sticky foods are eaten or from long time wear.
+Tooth restorations such as dental fillings and crowns can become damaged, loose or fall out when hard or sticky foods are eaten or from prolonged wear.
 Dental trauma or oral injury may also result in lost dental fillings and crowns.

-Although made for durable wear and chewing teeth restorations are bonded to teeth with a dental bonding agent, such as dental cement or resin.
-When the cement or resin becomes worn from daily wear the restoration may start to loosen and fall out.
+Although made for durable wear and chewing, teeth restorations are bonded to the teeth with a dental bonding agent, such as dental cement or resin.
+When the cement or resin becomes worn from daily wear, the restoration may start to loosen and fall out.
 In some cases, the tooth restoration breaks and requires emergency dental care.

-Dental fillings are used to fill tooth cavities and grooves so that tooth structure is restored for healthy dental function.
-Chewing requires strong teeth and so teeth damaged by cavities or fractures are vulnerable to tooth decay, infection, breakage and loss.
+Dental fillings are used to fill tooth cavities and grooves to restore tooth structure for healthy dental function.
+Chewing requires strong teeth, so teeth damaged by cavities or fractures are vulnerable to tooth decay, infection, breakage, and loss.

-Made from white composite resin, cement or porcelain, dental fillings include inlays placed within tooth structure to restore tooth strength.
-Traditionally, amalgam metal fillings were used but these are increasingly being replaced by mercury-free white composite or porcelain fillings.
-Modern dental fillings are tooth-coloured to preserve the natural colour and shape of teeth.
+Dental fillings are made from white composite resin, cement or porcelain.
+Dental fillings include inlays placed within tooth structures to restore tooth strength.
+Traditionally, amalgam metal fillings were used, but these are increasingly being replaced by mercury-free white composite or porcelain fillings.
+Modern dental fillings are tooth-coloured to preserve teeth’ natural colour and shape.

-Dental Procedures to Restore Lost Fillings and Crowns
+Dental Procedures to Restore Lost Dental Fillings and Crowns

 The dental clinician may simply re-bond the crown with dental cement or resin if it has been located and brought to the appointment.
-However, if it is missing a new dental crown will need to be custom-made to fit over the damaged tooth if the fallen one is missing.
+However, a new dental crown will need to be custom-made to fit over the damaged tooth if the fallen one is missing.

-Where fillings are lost the clinician will use either white dental composite or dental cement to fill the cavity to seal and reinforce the tooth.
-A local anaesthetic may be provided while the tooth is prepared for tooth restoration and during treatment for pain-free filling and crown care.
+Where fillings are lost, the clinician will use either white dental composite or dental cement to fill the cavity to seal and reinforce the tooth.
+A local anaesthetic may be provided while the tooth is prepared for tooth restoration, pain-free filling, and crown care during treatment.
 Clinicians may use curing lights to speed up the dental bonding and setting process.
-CEREC technology is commonly used now for porcelain dental restorations.

 Dental crowns, onlays or caps are designed to fit over the tooth cusp to partially or fully restore tooth structure.
 Teeth may become eroded by foods high in acids or sugar or worn down due to teeth grinding habits.
-Sports injuries and poor dental hygiene may also lead to damaged tooth enamel and tooth cusps.
+Sports injuries and poor dental hygiene may also damage tooth enamel and tooth cusps.

 Existing teeth that require treatment with dental crowns are first cleaned before the dental crown is fixed to restore tooth structure.
 Tooth restorations are bonded to the existing tooth structure with dental cement or resin to seal the tooth and prevent infection.